developerguidelines/tips/IRC-Registration.md

 1. Choose a Messenger that support [IRC Protocol][IRC Protocol]

-There is several softwares that do the job, so you'll have to find by your own.
+There are several softwares that do the job, so you'll have to find by your own.
 This tutorial was based on the use of [Pidgin][Pidgin].

 2. Create a NickName within the Messenger of your choice